 Through its modular nature, the proposed framework can support a variety of different simulation backends, allowing it to take advantage of various optimized simulators to debug larger quantum circuits.
 While there is an inevitable limit to the sizes of circuits that can be simulated, this approach can be employed to test circuits on a smaller scale and extrapolate their correctness for larger instances.
-The proposed framework is fully open-source and available at https://github.com/cdatum/mqt-debugger.
+The framework is fully open-source and available at https://github.com/cda-tum/mqtdebugger as part of the Munich Quantum Toolkit (MQT) [21].